Ethereum 2.0 Release and its Impact on the Crypto Industry

-The year 2020 is going to be fruitful for notable crypto events.
-Bitcoin halving and of course so long-awaited Ethereum 2.0 release.
-We’ve prepared Ethereum 1.0 essentials and explained with what Ethereum 2.0 is going to surprise the crypto industry this year.
+The year 2020 was fruitful for notable crypto events: Bitcoin halving, whole crypto market bull run, the rise of the DeFi sector and so long-awaited Ethereum 2.0 release.
+We’ve prepared Ethereum 1.0 essentials and explained what Ethereum 2.0 is going to surprise the crypto industry this year.

 Ethereum 1.0 Main Problems